Vitiligo is a long-term condition where pale white patches develop on the skin. It's caused by the lack of melanin, which is the pigment in skin.

 Vitiligo can sometimes cause other problems.

-Vitiligo may also be associated with problems with your eyes, such as inflammation of the iris (iritis), and a partial loss of hearing (hypoacusis).
+Vitiligo may also be associated with eye problems, such as inflammation of the iris, inflammation of the middle layer of the eye (uveitis), and a partial loss of hearing (hypoacusis).

 Problems with confidence and self-esteem are common in people with vitiligo, particularly if it affects areas of skin that are frequently exposed.